vovikilelik/lens-js/readme.md

 # Abstract
+Shared multi-paradigm application state and action manager.

+It will help you organize the global state of your application, the local state of a separate module, or combine several modules that differ in architecture.
+It can also work in conjunction with other state managers.

 `LensJs` implement the concept of a functional programming, where the data structure has the form of a directed graph (from the root to the leaves).
 Each node is an object model that is able to extend the basic prototype with methods and fields.
 LensJs is base technology for implimentation to any frameworks like ReactJs, Angular, Vue e.t.c.

 ## Links